Best Sleeping Bag | Australia 2025

 Fill - 900-Fill Power European Goose Down

-Pros - Lightweight, warm
+Pros - Light and warm

 The North Face Blue Kazoo